MoeraOrg/moeraorg.github.io/overview/naming.md

 1. When the name was released and registered again without signing the transaction by the old updating key.
-Note that the generation number is not increased, if the transaction was signed with the old updating key, even if 1 year has been passed and the name has been released.
+Note that the generation number is not increased if the transaction was signed with the old updating key, even if 1 year has been passed and the name has been released.
    This may happen if the old owner forgot to prolong the name in time, but the name wasn't taken over by anybody else and the old owner